 Every person has dignity and potential.
 But one in four American adults has a criminal record, which limits their access to education, jobs, housing, and other things they need to reach that potential.
 Join with Prison Fellowship in celebrating "Second Chance Month" in April!
 Together we can unlock brighter futures for 65 million Americans who have repaid their debt to society.

-HELP TO UNLOCK SECOND CHANCES
+OPPORTUNITIES TO SUPPORT SECOND CHANCES

 Tell the President to make April "Second Chance Month."
 Because people with a past can rise from failure, pay their debts, and embrace their second chance.